cceckman/sarah-connor/talk/5min.md

 when one in principle exists.
 That's OK; we treat "unbounded loop" as "I don't know".

--->

 ---

 ### Instructions terminate

 **Assumed.**

+(Not true.
+Ask Charles for fun stories.)

+???

-Not actually true in an embedded context!
+Not necessarily true, in an embedded context.

 But out of scope of this checker.

+---

 ### It doesn't work!

 - Escape hatches (own code, LLVM intrinsics)

-  - We couldn't figure out the LLVM infrastructure for this
+  We couldn't figure out the LLVM infrastructure for this

 - LLVM result invalidation (bookkeeping)

 ???